threefoldtech/info_grid/src/farmerbot/farmerbot.md

 The sections on this page will guide you through the requirements, the required configuration and the steps to run the farmerbot.
 ***
 ## Requirements
 The farmerbot is shipped inside a docker image so that it is easy to run in a docker environment.
-Thus, the one and only requirement to run the farmerbot is docker so please [install docker](https://docs.docker.com/engine/install/) on your vm or system.
+Thus, the one and only requirement to run the farmerbot is docker so please [install docker](https://docs.docker.com/engine/install/) on your VM or your system.
 Next, you'll have to copy the [docker-compose file](https://raw.githubusercontent.com/threefoldtech/farmerbot/development/docker-compose.yaml) that will start the farmerbot for you when executing the command specified in section [Running the farmerbot](#running-the-farmerbot).

+Note that you can read [this guide](https://www2.manual.grid.tf/getstarted/ssh_guide/ssh_guide.html) to learn how to deploy a Full VM on the Threefold Grid with Linux, Mac or Linux with IPv4 or the Planetary Network.

+Also note that the farmerbot doesn't need an IPv4 connection.
+It is thus cheaper to use the Planetary Network.

+With the minimum Ubuntu Full VM requirements, it currently costs 0.25TFT/hour (Planetary Network).
+This should suffice to run the farmerbot.
+This is around 180 TFT/month.

 ***
 ## Configuration
 Some configuration is required before running the farmerbot which should happen in a markdown file (*farmerbot.md* for example).
 This file should be located inside a folder called *config* in the directory of the docker-compose file.
 The possible configuration will be discussed in this section.